visitsindhupalchowk/visit-sindhupalchowk/README.md

 The repository is organized as follows:

+- `.github`: Configuration files and workflows for GitHub Actions
+  - `workflow`: YAML files defining actions for continuous integration and deployment.
+    - `static/yml`: Automates the deployment to GitHub Pages on every push to the main branch.
 - `index.html`: The main HTML file serving as the landing page for the website.
 - `assets/`: Directory containing static assets such as CSS, JavaScript, and images.
   - `css/`: CSS stylesheets for styling the website.